outloudvi/choose-a-build-tool/README.md

 * [Webpack](https://webpack.js.org) and [rollup.js](https://rollupjs.org/) are two bundlers that have been used for really long.
 They may have the most complete set of plugins and StackOverflow questions, but somehow burdened by historic problems.
 * [Snowpack](https://www.snowpack.dev/) comes with the ES Module and bundleless epoch.
 [ES Modules are generally supported by all recent browsers](https://caniuse.com/es6-module), which is the reason that Snowpack's solution works.
 It comes with faster speeds
 * [Vite](https://vitejs.dev/) is somehow like Snowpack, but with some improvements that are useful for some developers ([There's also a comparison.](https://vitejs.dev/guide/comparisons.html#snowpack)).
 You might like using it if you are a Vue.js developer, since [Vite provides first-class Vue support](https://vitejs.dev/guide/features.html#vue).
+* [Parcel](https://parceljs.org/) is the one that recently released its 2.0 and renamed from [`parcel-bundler`](https://www.npmjs.com/package/parcel-bundler).
+It natives support a wide range of languages including GraphQL, Rust and even GLSL.
 * [esbuild](https://esbuild.github.io/) is trying to solve another problem with bundlers - JavaScript is still slow.
 To handle this, esbuild is written with Go, a lower-level language that is still comfortable to write (?).
 * [Rome Toolchain](https://rome.tools/) and esbuild are alike.
 As of Rome, it initially aimes to do a lot, but it has pivoted to Rust-based from JavaScript-based, and [the rewrite is still in progress](https://rome.tools/blog/2021/09/21/rome-will-be-rewritten-in-rust).